 Beneficial Nematodes are microscopic, non-segmented roundworms that occur naturally in soil throughout the world.
-Inside the nematode's gut is the real weapon symbiotic bacteria that when released inside an insect kill it within 24 to 48 hours.
+Inside the nematode's gut is the real weapon beneficial bacteria that when released inside an insect kill it within 24 to 48 hours.
 The nematodes enter the larvae via the mouth, anus, respiratory openings, or directly through the body wall of the pest.
-The nematodes then eject their symbiotic bacteria inside the pest's body.
-The bacteria multiply and cause blood poisoning of the pest, leading to death.
-The bacteria also convert host tissue into nutritive products, which can easily be taken up by nematodes.
-Inside the dead insect, the nematodes feed and multiply.
-As the food resources within the dead pest become scarce, the nematodes will exit the dead insect and immediately start searching for a new host.
+Next, nematodes eject their bacteria inside the pest's body.
+These bacteria multiply and cause blood poisoning of the pest, leading to death.
+They also convert host tissue into nutrition for the nematodes to feed on and multiply.
+As the food resources within the dead pest become scarce, nematodes exit the pest and immediately start searching for a new host.
+Haz clic aquí para preguntas frequentas en Español.

 How Do I Choose the Right Nematodes?